 Some look like daisies.
 Some look like dahlias.
 Some look like frazzled allium or a sea urchin.
 There are giant mop-head chrysanthemums, and some with a “thousand” flowers growing on one stem.
 Some chrysanthemums are trained to grow like a waterfall.
 All of this bounty of chrysanthemums is spread across the country, partly thanks to sponsorship from Japanese companies.

 The biggest bow-wow of all shows in the U.S., if not the oldest, is probably at the New York Botanical Garden in the Bronx.
-What other botanical garden provides a video showing the process by which their single-stem, 1,000-bloom chrysanthemum (Ozukuri) is tortured into perfection for their exhibit, which opens October 25 and closes November 17.
-Included will be the twisted bonsai style chrysanthemums, as well as traditional cascades of chrysanthemums and exotic species, below.
+What other botanical garden provides a video showing the process by which their single-stem, 1,000-bloom chrysanthemum (Ozukuri) is tortured into perfection for their exhibits.
+Included have been the twisted bonsai style chrysanthemums, as well as traditional cascades of chrysanthemums and exotic species, below.

 On the closing weekend at the New York Botanical Garden, 30-minute performances of Taiko drumming will take place at 1 pm and 2 pm at the Leon Levy Visitor Center.
 Admission to Kiku: Spotlight on Tradition is free with admission to the garden.
 It is sponsored by, among others, Mitsubishi.
 For further immersion into Japanese flower obsession, the Kitano hotel near Grand Central Station has an October exhibit of Ikebana, the subject of a Flower Power story by Jill Brooke.